kant/OpenOPC-python3.6/README.md

 # OpenOPC-python3.6
-OpenOPC for python3.6 enviroment
+OpenOPC for python3.6 environment
-This porcedure is for OpenOPC functional test,set your localhost as OPC server.
+This procedure is for OpenOPC functional test,set your localhost as OPC server.
 MatrikonOPC Server for Simulation is recommended,you can download from [here](https://www.matrikonopc.com/downloads/178/index.aspx).
 Make sure these environment variables in your Windows box are set as shown:

  `OPC_CLASS=Matrikon.OPC.Automation;Graybox.OPC.DAWrapper;HSCOPC.Automation;RSI.OPCAutomation;OPC.Automation`